 The lack of a truly effective diagnostic test for brain injury is a major unmet need in modern medicine.

-Medicortex intends to look for a new biomarker that has never been studied before, identifying it from one or more of the body fluids that have been less investigated for this purpose.
+Medicortex has discovered new biomarkers that have never been studied before for detection of TBI, identifying them from one or more of the body fluids that have been less investigated for this purpose.
 The idea is to make a relatively easy test to be used, for example, in emergency response situations like car accidents, sport injuries and combat situations.
-It can also help in cases were the injured person cannot describe the injury such as babies and people in coma.
+It can also help in cases where the injured person cannot describe the injury such as babies and people in coma.

 Medicortex is targeting glycoproteins and cellular proteins/enzymes, which are exposed to each other due to cells being damaged.
 We are looking for proteolytic breakdown products.
-This product can either increase or decrease following the injury, but must be in correlation with the severity of the injury.
+This product can either increase or decrease following the injury, thus indicating the imbalance of the brain integrity.